tfortamal/MNIST-FFNN-PyTorch/README.md

 ## **2. Train and Evaluate the Model**

-To train and evaluate the CNN model, use the **`mnist-cnn.py`** script.
+To train and evaluate the model model, use the **`mnist-model.py`** script.
 It takes two optional arguments:

 - **`-epoch`**: Number of epochs to train the model (default: 20)
 - **`-learningRate`**: Learning rate for the optimizer (default: 0.01)